nuwave/lighthouse/docs/master/federation/entity-representations.md

 # Entity representation

-In order for a subgraph to be able to return an entity from another subgraph, it is necessary to define in the first subgraph the representation of the required entity from those fields that are known to the first subgraph.
+To reference an entity that originates in another subgraph, first subgraph needs to define a stub of that entity to make its own schema valid.
+The stub includes just enough information for the subgraph to know how to uniquely identify a particular entity in another subgraph.
 Read more about the entity representation in the [Apollo Federation docs](https://www.apollographql.com/docs/federation/v1/entities/#entity-representations).

 A representation always consists of: